MarijnvanHouwelingen/Process_Mining/README.md

 The encoding step is undertaken with the functions *generate_trace_encoding* and *make_dataframe_for_decision_tree* both in the *create_alignment.py* python file.
 The *generate_trace_encoding* counts and aggregates all alignments on a trace level with one-hot encoding. *make_dataframe_for_decision_tree* adds the troughput time per trace and converts the object into a csv file for the decision tree.

 The fourth step is the application of the set of encoded traces on a decision tree algorithm.
-The decision tree regressor algorithm can be found in **main.ipynb**.
-Hyperparameter optimalization trough gridsearch cross validation is being utilized to enhance the overall performance of the decision tree regressor algorithm.
-The final hyperparameters can be found in a configuration file named: **config.json**.
+The decision tree regressor algorithm can be found in *Ranking.py*.
+Hyperparameter optimalization trough gridsearch cross validation in *ranking.py* is being utilized to enhance the overall performance of the decision tree regressor algorithm.
+The final hyperparameters can be found in a configuration file named: **param_grid.json**.

-Finally, the classification rules derived from the decision tree are produced with the function **NAME** in python file **NAME.py**.
-This function traverses through the derived decision tree and returns the classification rules and the amount of traces that apply for each classification rule in a csv.
+Finally, the classification rules derived and ranked based on the gini coeficient and throughput time from the decision tree are produced with the function **extract_and_print_rules** in python file **Ranking.py**.
+This function traverses through the derived decision tree and returns the classification rules and the amount of traces that apply for each classification rule in a txt file.

 ## Repository overview
 tree command in terminal aan het einde van het project (Morgen).
 Ook nog even alles 1 keer test draaien morgen.